mlibrary/about-leverpress/src/content/news/2022-01-19-sean-guynes-joins-lever-press-as-acquiring-editor.md

 ---
 templateKey: news
 title: Sean Guynes Joins Lever Press as Acquiring Editor
+summary: >-
-summary: 'Welcoming Sean Guynes to Lever Press as Acquiring Editor '
+  Welcoming Sean Guynes to Lever Press as an Acquisitions Leader with a Commitment to Justice, Inclusion, and Access
 date: 2022-01-19T13:28:00.000Z
 ---
 <!--StartFragment-->